To paraphrase Dr. Phil, the one who needs to change in

 achievement or has good fortune?
 Do resent when other people praise your

-support him or her in his or her endeavors?
-Do you take an interest in his or
+spouse?
+Do you avoid encouraging your spouse to better himself or herself?
+Do you resist supporting him or her in his or her endeavors?
+Do you avoid taking an interest in his or

 her goals?
 Do you ever do things to sabotage your spouse and he or she strives